leoglonz/DeepGroundwater-specs/README.md

 # Usage
 To build these docs locally, you can run the following lines of code to serve these docs in your localhost.
-Changes will update dynamially in the browser
+Changes will update dynamically in the browser

 ```
 ## optionally setup an venv
 # uv venv
 # source .venv/bin/activate

 uv pip install -r requirements.txt
 mkdocs serve
 ```